odoo-dev/odoo/doc/howtos/rdtraining/04_basicmodel.rst

     User who last modified the record.

-Now that we have created our first table, let's :ref:`add some security <howto/rdtraining/05_securityintro>`!
+Now that we have created our first model, let's :ref:`add some security <howto/rdtraining/05_securityintro>`!